giggio/container_mqtt_home_assistant/README.md

 ## Development

-Bring up the Home Assistant server using docker compose (compose.yaml is in docker_status_mqtt directory).
+Bring up the Home Assistant server using docker compose (compose.yaml is in cmha directory).

 Access it at <http://localhost:8123/>